 There is not much scientific evidence to suggest that it is either healthy or unhealthy to hold in semen.

 There are many possible reasons that a person may try to hold in their semen.
-For example, some people believe that semen retention may help with:
+Anecdotally, some people claim that semen retention can help them with:

 Mental health